shakacode/bootstrap-sass-loader/README.md

 * DylanLukes/bootstrap-sass-webpack

 # Known Issues
 1. Automatic Dependency loading is currently problematic.
-If you "touch" the either of the customization files listed in your config file (bootstrapCustomizations, mainSass), then that will trigger a rebuild of the Sass files.
+If you "touch" either of the customization files listed in your config file (bootstrapCustomizations, mainSass), then that will trigger a rebuild of the Sass files.
 This is a known issue with the sass-loader.